-- The Contender (2000) movie review: An outstanding central performance – Joan Allen as the title character – and a script filled with about as many intrigues as JFK and All the President’s Men put together make Rod Lurie’s populist political soap opera well worth one’s time despite its much too tidy conclusion.
+- The Contender (2000) review: An outstanding central performance – Joan Allen as the title character – and a script filled with about as many intrigues as JFK and All the President’s Men put together make Rod Lurie’s populist political soap opera well worth one’s time despite its much too tidy conclusion.

-- The Contender movie synopsis: After being tapped as the first woman to become vice president of the United States, a liberal-minded senator (Joan Allen) is hounded by a right-wing congressman (Gary Oldman) bent on destroying her chances by making use of a long-buried “secret” from her past.
+- The Contender synopsis: After being tapped as the first woman to become vice president of the United States, a liberal-minded senator (Joan Allen) is hounded by a right-wing congressman (Gary Oldman) bent on destroying her chances by making use of a long-buried “secret” from her past.

-The Contender (2000) movie review: Exceptional Joan Allen in Rod Lurie’s engrossing yet shamelessly populist and utterly absurd political drama
+The Contender (2000) review: Exceptional Joan Allen in Rod Lurie’s engrossing yet shamelessly populist and utterly absurd political drama

 “Principles only mean anything when we stick by them when they’re inconvenient,” says U.S. Senator Laine Hanson, the titular character played by Joan Allen in screenwriter-director Rod Lurie’s compellingly watchable, proudly populist, and patently absurd political drama The Contender.